sekmet/harmonypay-site/README.md

 # HarmonyPay - Accept Harmony ONE and HRC20 tokens

-Cryptocurrency payment gateway for WooCommerce and Easy Digital Downloads.
-Accept Harmony ONE and HRC20 Tokens.
-Peer-to-peer transactions.

-### Description

 A cryptocurrency payment gateway.
 Receive coins directly into the wallet of your choice.

 ### eCommerce platforms supported